-For example, if your IP address is whitelisted to log into your company’s server remotely, if that IP address changes, you could be blocked.
+For example, if your own IP address information is whitelisted to log into your company’s server remotely, if that IP address changes, you could be blocked.

 The two types of IP addresses you can receive from your ISP or a VPN provider are: